iDash3/tinywebserver/README.md

   - sam
   - ...

-- designed, built and raced robots at 16 [stopped bc it was too expensive]
+- designed, built and raced robots at 16. only non university competitor at TryTa (robotics competition) [stopped bc it was too expensive]

 - worked at VPS startup at 15